justincarlsonsnhu/justincarlsonsnhu.github.io/index.md

 ### Enhancement 1 - Software Engineering/Design

 This feature involved moving the application from a static HTML site run locally, to a NodeJS application hosted on Azure Containers and available on the internet.
 This involved creating a NodeJS application, building a Linux Docker image, and building a deployment process to get it all into Azure.

+This enhancement involved implementing the following tasks:
+- Create a NodeJS application that will serve up the static HTML/CSS/JS/IMG files
+- Create an API in the NodeJS application, with two service endpoints
+   - LoadAvailableProducts - Replaces hard-coded JSON in the .js file on the front-end
+   - PurchaseItems - Handles the user “checking out” with their cart
+- Update the UI of the web side
+   - Change the product page to call the API to load available products, instead of hard-coding
+   - Change the shopping cart page to allow a user to check out their items
+- Deploy
+- Host it in a Linux Docker container and deploy to a cloud platform (Azure) for global accessibility

 While a screenshot doesn't really do this feature justice (as it's mostly backend code), you can see from the URL here that I'm hitting the website on a public, not local, URL:

 ![enhancement 1](https://i.imgur.com/4nNC9VX.png "Enhancement 1")

 ### Enhancement 2 - Database

 This one involved modifying the application to store product and transaction details in a database, instead of having it hard-coded in the application.
 A NoSQL Hosted database was used (Azure CosmosDB) to implement this, and additional deployment scripts were also created to deploy all test and product data.

+This enhancement involved implementing the following tasks:
+- Implement an Azure CosmosDB data structure
+- Create scripts to import all product data into the data structure (from the hard-coded data)
+- Create scripts to import (test data) simulating previous transactions/purchases (i.e., user X bought these products….)
+- Update the NodeJS API endpoint that loads product details to query the CosmosDB instance instead of the hard-coded code in the API endpoint
+- Ensure security (TLS and Credentials) are implemented for CosmosDB

 The screenshot below shows that the client-side page is calling a backend API to load the products, as well as a quick display of the data in CosmosDB from the Azure portal:

 ![enhancement 2](https://i.imgur.com/esXnIkz.png "Enhancement 2")

 ### Enhancement 3 - Algorithms

 This feature was adding some new functionality to the application.
 In this one, we implemented an algorithm that would query all transaction data, and for a given product, show the user what other products were commonly purchased with it.
 This is very similar to what you may be familiar with on Amazon or other eCommerce sites, usually called "People who bought this also bought...".

+This enhancement involved implementing the following tasks:

+- Build out actual data structures (NodeJS classes) for our domain object types instead of hard-coded JSON structures
+- Build an algorithm that loads data from the CosmosDB to get the transactional test data out of there, and build out a “people who purchased product X also purchased products Y and Z” type algorithm (similar to Amazon shopping)
+- Create an API endpoint that can be called for a given product to load the details from that algorithm, for that product
+- Update the Web UI to show the data found from said algorithm

 The screenshot below shows the output a user would see for this feature:

 ![enhancement 3](https://i.imgur.com/bGiHmEo.png "Enhancement 3")